National Institute of Nursing Research (NINR)

 Major Programs

-The Division of Extramural Science Programs (DESP) serves NINR’s extramural research community and NINR by overseeing policy and management for grants and contracts to support NINR research and training.
-DESP also performs other specialized functions for the Institute such as overseeing a nationwide Research Centers program.
+The Division of Extramural Science Programs (DESP) serves NINR’s extramural research community and NINR by overseeing policy and management for grants and contracts to support NINR research and training at institutions across the United States.
+NINR offers a range of research funding and training opportunities.

 National Advisory Council for Nursing Research